filip-ch9/spring-boot-swagger2-application/README.md

 ## Installation

-[Download](https://github.com/filip-ch9/spring-boot-openAPI3-application.git) the code, import into eclipse and run the application.
+[Download](https://github.com/filip-ch9/spring-boot-openAPI3-application.git) the code, import the project as existing maven project.
+To run the application read the usage part.

 ```demo-application```